 A safer bet is to book your trip sometime between these usually lucky dates for your chance at the tulip tourist lottery.
 Of course, many other tourists know this as well, so prices will peak during this time of the year in the Netherlands.

 Keukenhof Garden is open from the end of March until mid-May every year.

 The Keukenhof Garden is a must-see when coming to look at the tulips.
 They also plant their bulbs in a way that will have the flowers blooming throughout the season.
 The trick is the depth at which the bulbs are planted.
 Generally, there are between 7-8 million bulbs planted in unique patterns and themes each year.

-- Don’t just visit the Keukenhof.
+While Keukenhof is a must-see, dont' just stop there!
 There are thousands of tulip fields scattered across several provinces of the Netherlands.

 Early visitors will have a chance to see the bulb cultivation fields of daffodils and crocuses.
 Cycle through your favorite Dutch city at this time and you’ll see patches of these flowers lining the streets.

 The Dutch love their flowers and take pride in their gardens.
 Anyone who has cycled through the Dutch countryside knows that the Dutch pride themselves on keeping a neat yard, at the centerpiece of which is the garden.
 Giving us the word ‘landscape’; the Dutch have an artistic sense that puts them ahead of the pack when it comes to gardening.
 There is a reason we all think of tulips as being Dutch—when they originate from Turkey- but the Netherlands still has our vote!

 Explore All Holland Bike Tours and Netherlands Vacation Packages: